Omar Atwa Illustrations by Nano Banana 2026

 Building it up in lifts

 Fill is placed in layers, called lifts.
-Each lift is typically 200 to 300 mm thick after compaction.
+Each lift is typically 200 to 300 mm thick when first spread, settling a bit once compacted.
 The dump truck dumps a load.
 The dozer spreads it out evenly.
 A roller comes along and packs it down.
 Only when that lift is fully compacted does the next lift go on top.

 This sounds tedious, and it is.
 A four metre tall fill might be 15 or 20 separate lifts, each placed and compacted before the next.
 But there's no shortcut.
 If you dump dirt in big mounds and try to compact it from the top, the rollers can only pack the upper portion.
 The bottom stays loose.
 Years later, that buried loose layer compresses under the weight above, and the surface sinks unevenly.
 Driveways crack.
 Foundations settle.
 Roads develop dips that ruin the suspension.